How to deploy School Data Sync by using PowerSchool SIS API

 - On the Sync Options page, select the appropriate option to create new users or sync existing users.
 Then complete your selections on the page as appropriate.

-If running with option for creating new users and wish to adopt V2.1 CSV, we will be releasing tooling that will help you prepare to support V2.1 CSV format as part of your transition for back to school.
-Watch for follow-up announcements and postings to the SDS Docs repository at https://aka.ms/sdsoverview.
+If running with option for creating new users and wish to adopt V2.1 CSV, we have released a tool that will help you prepare to support V2.1 CSV format as part of your transition for back to school.
+See update anchor IDs before creating users.

 Existing Users - Select this option if you already have user accounts created within your O365 tenant for each of the students and teachers contained within PowerSchool.